NextronSystems/asgard-manual/troubleshooting/admin-pass.rst

 .. code-block:: console

-   nextron@asgard:~$ sudo mysql asgard -e "UPDATE users SET password = 'YmIc6P_6jdbeEL0HY4xIcpYstmM' WHERE name = 'admin';"
+   nextron@asgard:~$ sudo mysql asgard-management-center -e "UPDATE users SET password = 'YmIc6P_6jdbeEL0HY4xIcpYstmM' WHERE name = 'admin';"

 This resets the password to ``admin``.
 You should then change that password immediately.